 Every year, the Tour De France shakes up the cycling world!
-How excited are you for this year’s edition?
+And after the kind of year, we’ve had… How excited are we for this year’s edition?
 Team Bikmo are all about the TDF, with discussions in the office about our favourite riders to taking part in our fantasy league.
 There’s always lots to report about race and everything around the world’s most famous cycling event, but can you imagine over a 100 years ago how it was organised for the first time?
 Just after the turn of the century, a few individuals just decided to race through day and night, across of whole of France.
 That’s impressive in itself.
 Do you think they would have known what would be created as a result?

 Lesser known facts about the Tour De France – a single speed endurance race, turned biggest cycling event of all times

 We thought it would be more interesting to dig a bit deeper into the history and have a look at some of the lesser known facts, that you may not have come across before.
 For example. do you know what Eddy Merckx’s full name is?
-Talking of Eddy Merckx, this year’s Grande Départ’s starting point is in Brussels honouring Merkx’ 50 years jubilee.
-In 1978 he won the first of his 5 yellow jerseys.
-What a legend he is!
+Not really?
+Let’s get to it.

 Some basics facts about this years Tour de France